lehins/django-smartfields/README.rst

 That's it.
 Did I mention that it will also clean up old files, when new ones are uploaded?

 So hopefully I got you convinced to give this app a try.
-There is full documentation also on the way, but for now you can check out `test_suite/sample_app` folder for some examples.
+There is full documentation also on the way, but for now you can check out 'tests' folder for some examples.

 Dependencies